A SmartPlug Kit

 It is insanity to argue against the thermal-breaker in the Smart Plug 30A without also arguing against auto-transfer inverters, especially if they want to use the Darrell & Darrell argument….

-Like anything common sense must rule the day.
+Like anything common sense should rule the day, but too often common sense is being waved bye-bye to out the back window of the school bus..
 We now have a safer mouse trap & a better mouse trap but it will always get hung up with second guessers & direct competitors proposing poorly thought out & grossly hypocritical supposition like I just outlined.
 You will have to decide what is safer for your vessel.

 EDIT: SmartPlug has decided to offer a version of the 30A inlet without a thermal breaker to be in compliance with the ABYC standards against auto-resetting.
-Now if we could just get all those inverter manufacturers to… Oh I give up………
+Now if we could just get all those inverter manufacturers to… Aw $hit, I give up………

 So How Do You Get A Smart Plug?